 Intra-Uterine Device (IUD)

 The non hormonal IUD is placed in the uterus with or without sedation at Gynaecare.
-If you have had a recent vaginal delivery it may be possible to insert the IUD without anaesthetic.
+If you have had a recent vaginal delivery it is likely we can insert the IUD without anaesthetic.
 If not or if preferred, Gynaecare can provide sedation (inhaled or intravenous).
 The non-hormonal IUD contains a small amount of copper which provides contraception.
 In some women it can make periods longer/ or heavier.
 The IUD lasts for 5-10 years depending on which type is used.
 It is easily removed and immediately reversible.

 Condoms are a good form of barrier contraception.
 They provide protection against sexually transmitted infection, as well as unplanned pregnancy.
-If a condom breaks, it is advisable to take emergency contraception within 72 hrs of sexual intercourse.
+If a condom breaks, it is advisable to use emergency contraception ; either medication or have a copper IUD fitted.

 Whilst not the most effective form of contraception, the diaphragm offers a drug free barrier form of contraception which suits some women, ie those who cannot use any hormonal methods or those with naturally reduced fertility.
 There is no need to use spermicides.
-The doctors at Gynaecare can fit you for your size of diaphragm.
+There is only one type of diaphragm available in Australia, and does not need to be fitted.

 Natural family planning